 - Ensure the person is wearing a mask (over age 2), removed from close contact with others and sent to an "isolation room".
 The school nurse should be notified immediately.
 Nurse will record the person's temperature and perform a brief assessment of the person's complaints or symptoms.
 If medically indicated, the nurse will call 911. - If it is suspected or confirmed that a child or staff has COVID-19 a report should be made immediately to Public Health by calling 603-271-4496 (after hours call 603-271-5300 and ask for the public health nurse on call).
 Building Leadership is informed immediately, who notifies the Superintendent of Schools. - The school will work with NH Public Health to collect the necessary information (through the schools' point-of-contact).
-NH Public Health will conduct interviews as needed to make an informed decision about the risk and need for people to self-isolate. - Symptomatic persons should be instructed to contact their health care provider to be tested for COVID-19 and self isolate at home. - Asymptomatic Persons reporting close contact with someone suspected or confirmed with COVID-19, or who report travel related risk should self-isolate for 10 days or the current recommendation from the New Hampshire Department of Health and Human Services from their last exposure or return from travel. - Persons suspected or confirmed to have COVID-19 must stay out of the educational programming until symptom-based criteria are met for discontinuation of isolation.
+NH Public Health will conduct interviews as needed to make an informed decision about the risk and need for people to selfisolate. - Symptomatic persons should be instructed to contact their health care provider to be tested for COVID-19 and self-isolate-self-quarantine at home. - Asymptomatic persons reporting close contact with someone suspected or confirmed with COVID-19, or who report travel related risk should self-isolate for 10 days or self-quarantine as per the current recommendation from the New Hampshire Department of Health and Human Services from their last exposure or return from travel. - Persons suspected or confirmed to have COVID-19 must stay out of the educational programming until symptom-based criteria are met for discontinuation of isolation. - Anyone with COVID-19-related questions can call 211 anytime for information and assistance.
+Additionally, parents or guardians should contact the school immediately upon diagnosis of or exposure to COVID-19 in their household.
+District employees should contact the Human Resources Department immediately.